Preventing choke in horses

 - Add pasture grazing between “meals” to mimic a more natural routine

-- Feed rations/grains/supplements as a smoothie by adding water.
+- Add water to as much food as you can – make a smoothie!
 Most grains and pelleted feeds need some time (10 minutes or so?) to get soupy.
 You may need to add more water.
 It may be messy, but it reduces your chances of choke a bit.
 Again, you have the bonus of lots of water to help with hydration.
-Also break up his rations into multiple meals throughout the day.
+Also, break up his rations into multiple meals throughout the day.

 - Adjust your buckets!
 Add BIG rocks to his buckets or tubs so that he needs to move the rocks around to get the food.
 We also had a great tip from one of our facebook peeps that suggested you can bolt nylon dog bones to the buckets or tubs.
 (Be sure to use rounded hardware and make sure the underside of your tub is smooth, too.
 Often a coating with silicone goo/caulk can cover any bolt butts.)
 There are also specially designed buckets out there that do the same thing.